 Tuesday, 23 December 2025

-Google BigQuery - the goods and the odds of the columnar store, but not a document store yet
+Google BigQuery - the goods and the odds of the columnar store, but maybe not a document store yet

 Good parts: